athenaleong/Flight-Tracker/README.md

 # MDB-Flight-Tracker
 It's a flight tracker~

-This is a simple app to go up flights!
+This is a simple app to look up flights!

 ## Features